 Margin: “shall lodge in goodness” so the Hebrew.
 The idea is that of one “at home”.
 One who finds a comfortable and safe resting place and who is not a wanderer or a vagrant.
 The word rendered in the text “at ease,” and in the margin “goodness,” means “good”.
-And the idea is that of a good or safe condition as compared with that of one who wanders abroad without a shelter.
+And the idea is that of a person in a good or safe condition as compared with that of one who wanders abroad without a shelter.
 Or of one who has lost his way, and has no one to guide him.
 As contrasted with such a one, he who fears God, and who seeks his guidance and direction, will be like a man in his own comfortable and quiet home.
 The one is a condition of safety and of ease; the other, a condition of anxiety, doubt, and trouble.
 Nothing could better describe the calmness, peace, and conscious security of the man who has found the truth and who serves God.
 As compared with the state of that man who has no religion, no fear of God, and no hope of heaven.

 “And his seed shall inherit the earth”: That is, those who tread in the same steps, and fear the Lord as he does.
 These shall possess the good things of this world, which is theirs, in a comfortable way.
 As their Father’s gift, as covenant mercies, and in love.
 Though it may be but a small portion that they have of them; or rather they shall inherit the new heavens and earth.
 Wherein will dwell only righteous persons, meek ones, and such as fear the Lord (Matt.
 5:5).
 And this they shall inherit for a thousand years, and afterwards the land afar off, the better country, the ultimate glory to all eternity.